11 HR Managers Share Their Favorite HR Interview Questions

 Brittney Braganza, Senior HR Assistant

-Taking the temperature on a candidate’s current role can give insight into what kind of a work environment the candidate thrives in and how he or she works with others in an organization.
+Taking the temperature of a candidate’s current role can give insight into what kind of a work environment the candidate thrives in and how he or she works with others in an organization.

 6. What does working at a startup mean to you?

 Alexa Lippman, Human Resources Director

 It’s critical to ask candidates about your particular company's industry or size to ensure the candidate understands the unique demands of your business.
 If your company isn’t a startup, you could insert any other descriptor here!

 7. How long would it take for you to respond to our offer?
 Would you be able to accept an offer this week?

 Asha Mungara, HR and Compliance Director

 This HR leader's favorite interview question gives an idea of the factors involved in a candidate’s decision.
 For example, perhaps the candidate needs to consult his or her family, already has offers on the table, or isn’t able to leave their current role just yet.

 8. What is your 'hot button?'
 What makes you mad?

 Yvonne Reinke, VP of HR

-Interviews show candidates at their most polished, but asking this question can help you get a sense of how candidates might handle situations that don’t go their way.
+Interviews show candidates at their most polished, but asking this question during an HR interview can help you get a sense of how candidates might handle situations that don’t go their way.

 9. What interested you about your prior company?
 What interests you about our company?

 Christina Harris, HR Manager

 Each employee has a unique career path.
 This HR manager's interview question digs into what attracted them to prior roles—as well as what makes your current role a good fit right now.

 10. Why do you consider yourself a suitable candidate for this position?